fleinze/Mattericz/README.md

 # Mattericz
 Matter plugin for Domoticz

+**Important notice: This plugin is depricated as Domoticz (beta) now has this as a built-in hardware**

 *This plugin was written with the assistance of AI*

 Licensed under the [MIT License](LICENSE.txt)